 8.2.
 Where the Force Majeure Event continues for more than 2 months, either party may terminate this Contract or part thereof on 14 days’ notice to the other party.

-9.1.The Customer may not reproduce in any form, of the Services, the Content or any materials or software used or created in the provision of the Services except as expressly provided for in these Terms and Conditions.
+9.1.The Customer may not reproduce in any form the Services, the Content or any materials or software used or created in the provision of the Services except as expressly provided for in these Terms and Conditions.

 9.2.Except with NBS’s express, prior written consent (there being no presumption that NBS shall give its consent) or as otherwise specified in these Terms and Conditions or as is necessary for the Customer to make full use of the Services, the Customer may not at any time during the Contract, or at any time thereafter: